Piecewise Pad\'e-Chebyshev Reconstruction of Bivariate Piecewise Smooth Functions: Introduction

-A piecewise smooth function is better represented by a Pad\'e representation as opposed to the corresponding series expansion owing to the former's larger region of convergence.
-Further, Pad\'e approximants which are rational approximations of a sequence of truncated power series, offer a faster rate of convergence (than the corresponding series approximants), rendering themselves a more suitable choice for approximating analytic functions (see Baker \cite{bak-geo-gra-pet_96a,bak-geo_65a}).
-The advantage of Pad\'e approximation also lies in its property of error autocorrection (see Litvinov \cite{lit-03a}), in which the errors in all the intermediate steps neutralize each other at the final step of rationalization.
-The error autocorrection is desirable for approximating piecewise smooth functions.
-Geer \cite{gee_ban-97a} used a truncated Fourier series expansion of a periodic, even or odd, piecewise smooth function to construct a Pad\'e approximant, which has been further developed for general functions by Min et al. \cite{min_kab_don-07a}.
-Hesthaven et al. \cite{hes_kab_lur-06a} proposed a Pad\'e-Legendre interpolation method to approximate a piecewise smooth function.
-Kaber and Maday \cite{kab_mad-05a} studied the convergence rate of a sequence of Pad\'e-Chebyshev approximations to the sign function.
+There are methods based on rational approximations to approximate functions with limited regularity.
+In fact, Newman \cite{new-64a} proved that a sequence of rational approximants of $|x|$ converges with a root exponential rate and the convergence rate can not be improved further.
+Furthermore, Pad\'e approximants which are rational approximations of a sequence of truncated power series, offer a faster rate of convergence (than the corresponding series approximants), rendering themselves a more suitable choice for approximating analytic functions (see Baker \cite{bak-geo-gra-pet_96a,bak-geo_65a}).
+Litvinov \cite{lit-03a} observe the property of error auto correction in Pad\'e approximations.
+A truncated Fourier series expansion of a periodic, even or odd, piecewise smooth function is used by Geer \cite{gee_ban-97a} to construct a Pad\'e approximant, which has been further developed by Min et al. \cite{min_kab_don-07a} for general functions.
+Pad\'e-Legendre interpolation method is proposed by Hesthaven et al. \cite{hes_kab_lur-06a} to approximate a piecewise smooth function.
+Kaber and Maday \cite{kab_mad-05a} obtained results on the convergence of a sequence of Pad\'e-Chebyshev approximations to the sign function.
+Driscoll and Fornberg \cite{dri_for-01a} (also see Tampos \textit{et al.} \cite{tam_lop_hes-12a}) developed a singular Pad\'e approximation technique using finite series expansion coefficients or function values which approximates a piecewise smooth function much faster.
 These nonlinear methods minimize the Gibbs phenomenon significantly.
-However, the convergence at the jump discontinuity is rather slow.
-In order to accelerate the convergence rate further, Driscoll and Fornberg \cite{dri_for-01a} (also see Tampos \textit{et al.} \cite{tam_lop_hes-12a}) developed a singular Pad\'e approximation to a piecewise smooth function using finite series expansion coefficients or function values.
-Assuming that the jump locations are known, this method captures the discontinuities of a piecewise smooth function very accurately.
-The methods mentioned above are global approximations.
-However, in many applications (for instance, constructing numerical schemes for partial differential equations), it is desirable to have a local approximation technique that minimizes the Gibbs phenomenon without the explicit knowledge of the type, structure (in the case of 2D functions) and location of the singularities of the target function.
+However, these approximation techniques are limited to the univariate setting.